jeffamazed/fighting-game/README.md

 # Fighting Game

 A simple 2D character fighting game built with vanilla HTML, CSS, and JavaScript, with light use of [GSAP](https://greensock.com/gsap/) for animations.
-This project supports local multiplayer (same computer).
+This project supports local multiplayer (same computer) and lets you customize your experience by choosing your character and adjusting their stats before each match.

 ## Features

 - 2D character-versus-character gameplay
 - Responsive controls for local play
 - Smooth animations powered by GSAP
+- **Character customization:** Choose your fighter and modify their stats (Health, Attack, Crit Chance, Crit Damage) to fit your playstyle
-- Easily extendable with new characters, stages, or moves
+- Easily extendable with new characters

 ## Getting Started